kryczkal/Learning-Journey/README.md

 ## File Descriptions

 - `hanoi.h`: Defines the `hanoi` class, which encapsulates the logic for solving the Hanoi Tower problem.
 It includes methods for both recursive (`hanoiRecu`) and non-recursive (`hanoiNonRecu`) solutions, as well as a custom solution (`hanoiMyNonRecu`).
-The class demonstrates a deep understanding of template metaprogramming, using template specialization to optionally display each move.

 - `main.cpp`: The entry point of the program that creates an instance of the `hanoi` class and initiates the game.
-It's a practical example of how to implement the class in a working application.

 - `stack.h`: Implements a generic `stack` data structure used by the `hanoi` class to represent the towers.
-It shows a solid grasp of generic programming in C++.

 - `timer.h`: Provides a `timer` class that can be used to benchmark the different solutions.
-This file showcases the use of RAII (Resource Acquisition Is Initialization) principles for resource management in C++.

 ## Advanced Concepts